Las Vegas Bankruptcy Lawyer

-James E. Smith is a qualified Las Vegas bankruptcy lawyer and the newest member of the Attorney Guide legal family.
+Edward F. Gonciarz is a fantastic Las Vegas bankruptcy lawyer and Attorney Guide member.

-Reno, NV -- (SBWIRE) -- 04/15/2013 -- James E. Smith Esq. is an experienced and qualified Las Vegas bankruptcy lawyer and the newest addition to the Attorney Guide legal family.
-Attorney Guide is glad to announce that James E. Smith has entirely passed the ethical certification process and has been added to the Attorney Guide searchable registry.
-After extensive vetting James was found to be well within the guidelines for the Attorney Guide ethical certification.
-James E. Smith is now featured in the Attorney Guide index of searchable legal aid.
+Reno, NV -- (SBWIRE) -- 07/01/2013 -- Las Vegas Bankruptcy lawyer Edward F. Gonciarz is fully ethically and is a valuable member of the Attorney Guide legal family.
+Edward F. Gonciarz has more than twenty years of experience as an attorney and has expertise in a range of laws.
+Edward is admitted to practice state and federal law in both Nevada and New York, as well as before the U.S. Supreme Court.
+Edward is glad to aid clients that are in need of debt relief with a wide range of personal and consumer bankruptcy related legal aid.
+Beyond bankruptcy and debt related issues, Edward is an experienced trial attorney and can provide experienced criminal defense.
+Edward F. Gonciarz has officially been ethically certified by Attorney Guide.
+Meaning he has been added to the Attorney Guide register of ethically certified legal counsel.

-The ethical certification Attorney Guide provides cannot be bought.
-Only lawyers with courtroom experience, positive client feedback and a history with absolutely no ethical infractions in any bar association are eligible for the Attorney Guide ethical certification.
-Las Vegas bankruptcy lawyer James E. Smith has completed each of these admirably, as well as meeting the additional requirements to join the Attorney Guide legal family.
-James E. Smith is available for any resident of Las Vegas, Nevada who is in need of legal aid, regarding bankruptcy and other areas of Nevada law.
+The Attorney Guide ethical certification process works to ensure that skilled Nevada attorneys like Edward F. Gonciarz are thoroughly ethical.
+This process, combined with the searchable registry on the Attorney Guide website, takes a large portion of the legwork out of finding an ethical attorney in Nevada.
+The ethical certification process cannot be purchased.
+It requires a completely clean ethical record, as well as verifiable trial experience, positive client feedback and strict compliance to Nevada standards regarding truth in advertising.
+Every member of the Attorney Guide family member is vetted at a minimum of sixty days, ensuring their ethical records remain in good standing.
+Edward has extensive experience as a Las Vegas bankruptcy lawyer and is fully ethically certified by Attorney Guide.

 AttorneyGuide.com, LLC